 Certain reclassifications have been made to prior year financial statements to conform to classifications used in the current year.
 These reclassifications had no impact on net income, stockholders' equity or cash flows as previously reported.
 The reclassifications included reporting foreign exchange gains and losses in other income (expense), net, and removing them from selling, general and administrative expenses.
-We reclassified related-party receivables to prepaid expenses and other current assets for the current year's presentation, as Pfizer, Inc. ("Pfizer") had sold all of its shares of ICU common stock as of December 31, 2018, thereby ending the related-party relationship with ICU.
+We reclassified related-party receivables to prepaid expenses and other current assets for the current year's presentation, as Pfizer, Inc. ("Pfizer") had sold all of its shares of our ICU common stock as of December 31, 2018, thereby ending its related-party relationship with us.
 We reclassified operating cash flows due to the purchase and usage of spare parts.
-The operating cash flows due to the usage of spare parts are included as an adjustment to reconcile net income to net cash provided by (used in) operating activities-usage of spare parts and the purchase of spare parts are presented as cash outflows in operating assets and liabilities-other assets.
+The operating cash flows due to the usage of spare parts are included as an adjustment to reconcile net income to net cash provided by operating activities and the purchase of spare parts are presented as cash outflows in operating assets and liabilities-other assets.